Hellebore garden hybrids at Willowhill Garden

 by Eric Wright and Sally Lorimore, Garden Owners

-Hellebore garden hybrids produce a large quantity of flowering stems, the flowers are large and with such a wide range of lovely colours from black/slate shades through purples and pinks to whites, green and pale yellows to choose from it is possible to plant a very colourful winter/early spring garden.
+Hellebore garden hybrids produce a large quantity of flowering stems; the flowers are large and with such a wide range of lovely colours from black/slate shades through purples and pinks to whites, green and pale yellows to choose from it is possible to plant a very colourful winter/early spring garden.
 The beautiful flower colour is enhanced with variations in veining, spotting and colouring of the nectaries.

 Hellebores can be expensive as breeding programmes take considerable expertise and growing to flowering size is time consuming; however, the plants last for years and are very generous with their seed.
 We have slowly accumulated plants, initially as gifts on birthdays or at Christmas, but now have a diverse collection of over two hundred garden hybrids from initial purchases (Ashwood Nursery forms do very well here) and plants derived from seedlings of these purchases.